Counting Problems for Orthogonal Sets and Sublattices in Function Fields: Introduction

 \subsection{Acknowledgements}

 The first author would like to thank Valerii Sopin for introducing her to Hadamard matrices, and thus, motivating sections \cref{sec:Hadamard} and \cref{sec:SubLattice}.
 The second author is supported by the Labex CEMPI (ANR-11-LABX-0007-01).
+Both authors would like to thank the anonymous referee, whose comments helped improve the quality of the paper.